What is the Southborough Community Choice Program?

 What if National Grid's price falls below the program price?

-However, if the National Grid price does fall below the program price, you are free to opt out of the program for no penalty or fee.
+You are free to opt out of the program for no penalty or fee.
 If you choose to opt out, you will be returned to National Grid’s Basic Service.

 I am currently eligible for budget billing / the low-income rate from National Grid.
 Will this change?